Find Affordable College Courses

 Houston, TX

-University of Houston landed the #8 spot in the 2023 rankings for the best value mathematics programs.
-UH is a fairly large public school located in the large city of Houston.
+With a ranking of #8, University of Houston did quite well on this year’s best value schools for mathematics students.
+UH is a very large public school located in the city of Houston.

 The average tuition and fees for an out-of-state undergraduate student at UH are $21,891 a year.
 The average amount in student loans that math majors at UH take out is $20,485.

-As a testament to the quality of education it offers, UH also is in the top 20% of our Best Mathematics Schools in the Southwest Region ranking.
+UH excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Mathematics Schools in the Southwest Region list.

 #10